Ariel Wayz

-Ariel Wayz (born 2000) is a Rwandan solo musician, and holds the 2022 best female artist.
+Uwayezu Arielle (born 2000), known by her stage name Ariel Wayz, is a Rwandan singer.

 Early life and education

 Wayz was born in 2000 in Rubavu, Western Province as the fifth child in a family of eight.

 Her mother sung in Orchestre Ingeri during the 1990s.

 She successfully auditioned for a Nyundo School of Music scholarship in 2015, starting in 2016.

 Career

-Wayz was a co-founder and the vocal lead for the Symphony band.
+Wayz was a co-founder and the vocal lead for the Symphony music band.

 Her single The Boy from Us is a collaboration with Jumper Keellu and took part in the New Generation (band)'s production of the song Ndaryohewe.